15 hours free early education

 30 hours free childcare

-From September 2017 some working parents will be eligible for an additional 15 hours of free childcare for their 3 and 4 year olds.
-These families will be able to access up to 30 hours of free childcare a week.
+Eligible working parents can get an additional 15 hours of free childcare for their 3 and 4 year olds.
+These families can access up to 30 hours of free childcare a week.

 If you are eligible for 30 hours free childcare you can access this offer in the school term after your child’s third birthday.